cseanburns/systems-librarianship/src/3c-library-search.md

 - `find` is the command that sends a search request
 - `@and` is the operator signifying a Boolean AND search of the next two attributes
-- `@attr 1=4` instructs the query to search for the term in the Title
+- `@attr 1=4` instructs the query to search for the term in the Title field
-- `"information"` is the first search term for the Title search
+- `"information"` is the term for the Title search
-- `@attr 1=21` instructs the query to search for the term in the Subject-heading
+- `@attr 1=21` instructs the query to search for the term in the subject heading field
 - `"library science"` is the second search term for the subject heading search

 The search does not reveal the results.